simonmichael/hledger/site/contributing.md

 ## More about...
 ### Project

-#### Mission, principles, goals
+#### Mission

-The hledger project aims to produce:
+Why was hledger created ?

+Mainly:

-- a practical, accessible, dependable tool for end users
+- to provide a more usable, robust, documented, cross-platform-installable version of Ledger for users
+- to provide a more maintainable and hackable version of Ledger for developers

+Also:

-- a useful library and toolbox for finance-minded haskell programmers
+- to provide a useful library and toolbox for finance-minded haskell programmers
+- to explore the suitability of Haskell for such applications
-- a successful, time-and-money-solvent project within a thriving ecosystem of financial software projects.
+- to experiment with building a successful time-and-money-solvent project in a thriving ecosystem of financial software projects

+What is the hledger project's current mission ?

+1. Provide peace of mind: bring clarity, relief, and peace of mind to folks stressed, confused, overwhelmed by finances.
+2. Educate and empower: help individuals and communities achieve clarity, accountability and mastery with money and time.

 #### Roles and activities